-Section 16(a) of the Securities Exchange Act of 1934 requires the officers and directors of TPG, and persons who own 10% or more of the Partnership Interests, to report their beneficial ownership of such Interests in the Partnership to the SEC.
+Section 16(a) of the Securities Exchange Act of 1934 requires the officers and directors of TPG, and persons who own 10% or more of the Interests, to report their beneficial ownership of such Interests to the SEC.
 Their initial reports are required to be filed using the SEC's Form 3, and they are required to report subsequent purchases, sales, and other changes using the SEC's Form 4, which must be filed within two business days of most transactions.
-Officers, directors, and persons owning more than 10% of the Partnership Interests are required by SEC regulations to furnish the Partnership with copies of all of reports they file pursuant to Section 16(a).
+Officers, directors, and persons owning more than 10% of the Interests are required by SEC regulations to furnish the Partnership with copies of all of reports they file pursuant to Section 16(a).

-As of December 31, 2012, Jesse Small was a beneficial owner of more than 10% of the Partnership Interests.
-Twelve outsider Form 4's, which included 26 transactions with respect to 2011 and 2012 were filed late by Jesse Small in 2012.
-Six outsider Form 4's, which included 16 transactions with respect to 2011, were filed late by Jesse Small in 2011and 2012.
-An outsider Form 3, due in April 2010, was filed late in June 2010 by Jesse Small.
+As of December 31, 2013, Jesse Small was a beneficial owner of more than 10% of the Partnership Interests.
+Three Form 4s which included 13 transactions with respect to 2013 were filed late by Jesse Small in 2013.